helm/charts/stable/kuberhealthy/README.md

   enabled: true # do we deploy a ServiceMonitor spec?
   name: "prometheus" # the name of the Prometheus deployment in your environment.
   enableScraping: true # add the Prometheus scrape annotation to Kuberhealthy pods
-  serviceMonitor: true # use a ServiceMonitor configuration
+  serviceMonitor: false # use a ServiceMonitor configuration, for if using Prometheus Operator
   enableAlerting: true # enable default Kuberhealthy alerts configuration
 app:
   name: "kuberhealthy" # what to name the kuberhealthy deployment